 • We said it at the U.S. Open, and we'll say it again: These events feel not quite whole without the presence of Nadal.
 Hoping we don't have to write this line again for a few years.
 Others we missed: Petkovic, Robin Soderling, Fish, Isner, Bud Collins, Flavia Pennetta, Mary Carillo and Ubi Scanagatta.

 • I know a lot of you are down on Harrison, but I urge you to consider the treatment he's gotten from the draw gods.
 The young American is still looking for his big breakthrough and no wonder.
 Look at his last five majors:

 2012 Australian Open: Murray (R1)

 • Rivalry to watch this spring: the Big Four versus the USTA.
-Top players -- none of them American -- are not pleased about the U.S. Open's Monday final, the prize money or the respect they fell they get relative to the four majors.
+Top players -- none of them American -- are not pleased about the U.S. Open's Monday final, the prize money or the respect they feel they get relative to the four majors.
 They are also unmoved by claims of the USTA's non-profit status.
-(So let me get this straight: I'm supposed to take less than market value so you can make money to buy rackets in Topeka or subsidize Sloane Stephens' training?)
+(So let me get this straight: I'm supposed to take less than market value so you can make money to buy rackets in Topeka or subsidize Stephens' training?)
 The USTA feels as though it's already made financial concessions, elevating prize and doing away with Super Saturday.
-If they give in here, a precedent will be set.
+If it gives in here, a precedent will be set.
 Stay tuned.
 Good seats still available.

 • Good thing they're building a THIRD roofed stadium here.
 Not a drop of rain -- and precious few brutally hot days -- over the two weeks.

-We say it every year: if there is a more spirited, fun, and generally affordable (grounds pass: $34) global sporting event we haven't seen it.
+We say it every year: If there is a more spirited, fun and generally affordable (grounds pass: $34) global sporting event, we haven't seen it.